How do you know those are bed bug bites?

 After you’ve returned home from your trip, use a hand steamer to clean your luggage.
 This treatment should kill eggs and bugs that are lurking in your luggage.

-Here is a list of our recommendations for bedbug-proof protective covers for your bed from Amazon:
+Here is a list of other recommendations for bedbug-proof protective covers for your bed and box spring from Amazon: